 Weihnachtsbaum (Christmas tree)

 Yes, I know.
 Everybody and their dog has a Christmas tree, BUT: “Modern Christmas trees originated during the Renaissance of early modern Germany.
-The first recorded Christmas tree can be found on the keystone sculpture of a private home in Turckheim, Alsace (then part of Germany, today France), dating 1576.”
-That was waaaayyyy before the United States of America were even founded! ;-)
+The first recorded Christmas tree can be found on the keystone sculpture of a private home in Turckheim, Alsace (then part of Germany, today part of France), dating 1576.”
+That was waaaayyyy before the United States of America were founded! ;-)

 Most Germans have natural Christmas trees that are decorated with baubles, wooden figures, straw stars, tinsel, ribbons & bows, and: real candles!
 I remember how my brothers and I fought over who’s turn it was to blow out the candles before we went to bed (it smelled soooo good) and, when we were a little older, over who’s turn it was to light the candles and burn their fingers on the lit matches.